Nancy Jo Kepple

 Lawrence

-Social consequences of the availability, distribution, and use of psychoactive substances; substance use behaviors among parenting populations; the role of parent substance use in child welfare decision-making; and racial/ethnic disparities within the child welfare system.
+Social consequences of the availability, distribution, and use of psychoactive substances; substance use behaviors among parenting populations; the role of parent substance use in child welfare decision-making; and understanding the role of health and social service systems in addressing community needs.

 Freisthler, B., & Kepple, N. J. (2019).
 Types of substance use and punitive parenting: A preliminary exploration [Journal Articles].
 Journal of Social Work Practice in Addictions.
 Published.